Why the Nervous System Matters in Somatic Therapy

 The Peripheral Nervous System is divided into two main parts: The Sensory Division and the Motor Division.

-The Sensory Division
+Understanding the Sensory Division

 The Sensory Division carries information from the body to the brain.
 It does this using afferent pathways.
 These are pathways which carry nerve impulses from the sensory organs to the spinal cord through the sensory neurons.